GDPR and the cloud

 GDPR, the cloud and Brexit

-The UK will no longer have to consider the rules of GDPR when doing business with companies outside of the EU, but the UK's Data Protection Act 2018 will still apply, as will the data protection law- if there is one - of the country with which a UK company deals.
+The UK no longer has to consider the rules of GDPR when doing business with companies outside of the EU, but the UK's Data Protection Act 2018 will still apply, as will the data protection law- if there is one - of the country with which a UK company deals.

 UK companies that continue business with others in the EU must still store these residents' data in a way that abides by GDPR and the individual variances in the rules as set out by a given country.